parallelcodefoundry/ParEval-Repo/data/microXOR/naive-gpt-4o-mini-cuda-to-omp/output-4/interactions/README.md.txt

 You should see `Validation passed.` if the operation completed successfully.
 The output of the kernel is tested against the output of the same problem run on the CPU.
 ```

+This translation reflects the change from CUDA to OpenMP Offload, while maintaining the structure and instructions relevant to building and running the application.